Abhishek971999/BrickBreaker-Game/README.md

 # BrickBreaker-Game

-This is a game built in JAVA-Swing which is an GUI toolkit for Java.
+This is a small game built in JAVA-Swing which is an GUI toolkit for Java.

 # Images